Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Datanodes configuration

 Data nodes can point to anykind of *Python* variables by default: *int*, *string*, *dict*, *list*, *np.array*, *pd.DataFrame*, *models*, etc. Taipy also has the ability to read and write a CSV, Pickle file or SQL database through a data node.
+These are considered in the parameters of the data node configuration.

-Let me introduce some parameters for data nodes :
+Let me introduce some parameters for data node configuration:
 - **Storage_type**: There are multiple storage types.
-You can read csv file, SQL database, pickle file, etc.
+You can read CSV file, SQL database, pickle file, etc.
             Here, you are going to create a csv datanode to read/store the initial dataset.
 Taipy knows how to access it thanks to the path.

 - **Scope**: You can find in the code below two types of Scope: the Pipeline and Scenario scope (by default).